 Advantages of iOS

-1. Higher Revenue Potential iOS users are more willing to pay:
+1. Higher Revenue Potential iOS users open their wallets more readily:

 - 2x higher in-app spending